It’s time to get tracking.

 This way, you’ll have the most “raw” or complete set of your analytics data — and you’ll actually own your data once it hits the data warehouse (which can be incredibly useful for granular data needs like conversion rate testing).

 Here at Inflow, we’ve been using BigQuery for our clients, because GA4 provides an easy connection to the platform.
-It’s also free or very low-cost for many of our mid-sized eCommerce clients’ needs, with 10 GB of complimentary storage.
+It’s also free or very low-cost for many of our mid-sized clients’ needs, with 10 GB of complimentary storage.

 Before you can link this data stream to your Google Analytics 4 account, you’ll need to set up a project for your site.
 Follow Google’s guide to doing so, then link this warehouse to your GA4 property as outlined below: